Skip to content

 Top 10 Most Common Circulatory System Diseases and How Compression Therapy Can Help

-The circulatory system is vital for delivering oxygen and nutrients to tissues and removing waste products.
-However, various diseases can impair its function.
-Here are the top 10 most common circulatory system diseases and how compression garments, dynamic pneumatic compression, and other therapies can help manage them.
+The circulatory system is vital for delivering oxygenated blood and nutrients to tissues and removing waste products.
+However, various circulatory system diseases can impair its function.
+Here are the top 10 most common circulatory system diseases, their common symptoms, causes, and how compression garments, dynamic pneumatic compression, and other therapies can help manage them.

 1. Atherosclerosis

-Atherosclerosis is the hardening and narrowing of the arteries due to plaque buildup.
-This can lead to heart attacks, strokes, and peripheral artery disease.
+Atherosclerosis is the hardening of the arteries due to plaque buildup, leading to narrowing and reduced blood flow.
+This condition can increase the risk of heart attacks, strokes, and peripheral artery disease.

 Therapies: